agormp/seqconverter/README.md

   --remhmminsertcols    When reading Stockholm format file from HMMer's hmmalign: remove
                         columns corresponding to insert states

+Renaming sequences:
+  --rename OLD,NEW      Rename single sequence from OLD to NEW --renamenumber BASENAME
+                        Rename all sequences to this form: BASENAME_001, ...
+  --appendnumber        Append numbering at end of existing sequence names (SeqA_001,
+                        SeqXYZ_002, ...
+  --renameregexp "REGEXP"
+                        Rename sequences by deleting parts of names matching regular expression in REGEXP --regdupfix           Fix duplicate names, created by regexp, by appending numbers to duplicates (seqA, seqA_2, ...)
+  --savenames FILE      Save renaming information in FILE for later use --restorenames FILE   Restore original names using info previously saved in FILE --gbname FIELD1[,FIELD2,FIELD3,...]
+                        For Genbank input: construct sequence names from the list of named fields, in the specified order

 Combining multiple sequence files:
-  --paste               Concatenate identically named sequences from separate input
+  --paste               Concatenate identically named sequences from separate input files.
-                        files.
                         Sequences are pasted end to end in the same order as the input files.
 All input files must contain same number of sequences, and sequences in different files must have same name.(To see partitions choose nexus output, or output to multiple partition files).
   --overlap             Similar to --paste, but for input alignments that overlap partly.
                         Overlap is discovered automatically and partition boundaries are then set such that each partition is covered by a unique set of